 The Department of Communication Sciences and Disorders at the University of Northern Iowa offers both undergraduate and graduate programs.
-Our undergraduate students complete an undergraduate major in Communicative Disorders.
+Our undergraduate students complete an undergraduate major in Communication Disorders.
 Students choosing this major complete both liberal arts and pre-professional course work leading to a Bachelor of Arts degree.
-The pre-professional aspects of our undergraduate program in Communicative Disorders include meaningful experiential learning experiences.
+The pre-professional aspects of our undergraduate program in Communication Disorders include meaningful experiential learning experiences.
 To meet most state licensure and national certification standards, individuals who wish to work as a Speech-Language Pathologist or Audiologist must complete a Master's degree in their desired discipline.
-Therefore, the undergraduate major in Communicative Disorders is designed to provide the academic preparation and experiences required for admission into a graduate program in Speech-Language Pathology or Audiology.
+Therefore, the undergraduate major in Communication Disorders is designed to provide the academic preparation and experiences required for admission into a graduate program in Speech-Language Pathology or Audiology.
 Students in the undergraduate major may also elect to complete the course work requirements for the Iowa Department of Education endorsement for educational audiologists or speech-language pathologists.

 - Caring, knowledgeable, and available faculty within the department.

 - Modern technology-equipped classroom located in the department.

 - Courses in the major are taught by faculty, not graduate assistants.